-The Bonds are to be issued under and are to be secured pursuant to the Bank's General Bond Resolution adopted December 1, 1978, as heretofore amended and supplemented (the "1978 Resolution") and its Series Resolution (the "2025 Series A Series Resolution") to be dated as of the sale date of the Bonds.
-The 1978 Resolution and the 2025 Series A Series Resolution are sometimes collectively referred to herein as the "Resolutions".
-The Bank has previously issued bonds pursuant to the 1978 Resolution in an aggregate amount, including refunding issues, of \$4,148,145,000 of which \$1,134,515,000 are currently outstanding.
-Additional series of bonds may be issued by the Bank on a parity with such bonds and the Bonds provided that each additional series will be authorized and secured pursuant to a series resolution adopted in accordance with and under the provisions of the 1978 Resolution and the Act.
-The currently Outstanding bonds, the Bonds and any additional bonds issued under the 1978 Resolution (referred to collectively herein as the "1978 Resolution Bonds" or the "bonds"), constitute general obligations of the Bank, and the full faith and credit of the Bank are pledged to the payment of principal, premium, if any, and interest thereon.
+The Bonds are to be issued under and are to be secured pursuant to the Bank's General Bond Resolution adopted December 1, 1978, as heretofore amended and supplemented (the "1978 Resolution") and its Series Resolution (the "2025 Series C Series Resolution") to be dated as of the sale date of the Bonds.
+The 1978 Resolution and the 2025 Series C Series Resolution are sometimes collectively referred to herein as the "Resolutions".
+The Bank has previously issued bonds pursuant to the 1978 Resolution in an aggregate amount, including refunding issues, of \$4,203,880,000 of which \$1,163,000,000 are currently outstanding.
+On or about the date of issuance of the Bonds, the Bank expects to issue approximately \$232,270,000 2025 Series B Bonds pursuant to the 1978 Resolution.
+Additional series of bonds may be issued by the Bank on a parity with such bonds and the Bonds provided that each additional series will be authorized and secured pursuant to a series resolution adopted in accordance with and under the provisions of the 1978 Resolution (referred to collectively herein as the "1978 Resolution Bonds" or the "bonds"), constitute general obligations of the Bank, and the full faith and credit of the Bank are pledged to the payment of principal, premium, if any, and interest thereon.